-A structured training plan can help you decide what topics to train, when.
+A structured training plan can help you decide what topics to train and when.
 Once your trainee has a good handle on a particular aspect of their job, continue to challenge them so they learn and grow.
 For example, once they have mastered taking orders, teach them the proper way to answer the phone and handle the requests they will receive.

-Use a Combination of Training Methods
+3. Use a Mix of Training Methods

-- Where they went wrong
+- What went wrong

 - How it impacted the bakery and your customers

-- How to complete the task correctly
+- How to complete the task correctly in the future

-There’s no way they are going to absorb everything you say in their first shift, so don’t get frustrated when they ask questions about topics you’ve already covered.
+Chances are, your new hires aren’t going to absorb everything you say in their first shift, so don’t get frustrated when they ask questions about topics you’ve already covered.
 Questions are a sign that they are trying to learn—help them understand!
 Your staff is more likely to stick around if they feel like you’ve put time and effort into training them to be the best they can be.